6 – The astronomical origin of tides

 • Lunar nodes: There are two points, called nodes, at which the orbit of the Moon intersects the ecliptic.

-• Ascending node, dragon's head, ☊︎, Caput Draconis: The ascending (or North) node is where the Moon moves into the Northern ecliptic hemisphere.
+• Ascending node, dragon's head, ☊︎, Caput Draconis: The ascending (or north) node is where the Moon moves into the northern ecliptic hemisphere.

-• Descending node, dragon's tail, ☋︎, Cauda Draconis: The descending (or South) lunar node, the point at which the orbit of the Moon intersects the ecliptic entering the Southern ecliptic hemisphere.
+• Descending node, dragon's tail, ☋︎, Cauda Draconis: The descending (or south) lunar node, the point at which the orbit of the Moon intersects the ecliptic entering the southern ecliptic hemisphere.

 • Line of nodes: The line connecting the two lunar nodes of the Moon's orbit.